Julian Casablancas calls Elon Musk a "bottom-line hungry super-villain"

 Last week, Twitter made nearly half of its employees redundant in a bid to drastically reduce costs.
 Taking to his Twitter account to defend the layoffs, Musk said that it was a necessary move when the network is losing $4 million a day.

 According to The New York Times, Musk also recently warned employees that “the economic picture ahead is dire”, adding that the company was running a negative cash flow of several billion dollars.
 “Bankruptcy is not out of the question,” he reportedly added.
-The site

 Many film and TV stars have announced their decisions to quit the site following Musk’s controversial takeover, which has led to a rapid increase in hateful posts on the platform.
 The use of the N-word, for example, increased by 500 per cent in a 12-hour period following Musk’s $44billion (£38billion) acquisition.